Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/weekly-questions/repeated-string-transformation.md

 ## Time Complexity

 About $O(|Z|tn)$ where $Z$ is the alphabet.
 Each iteration of the `while` loop attempts to apply all $t$ transformations on the string of length $n$.
 Thus the time complexity of each iteration is $O(tn)$.

-Moreover, the number of iterations is bounded by the size of the alphabet $|Z|$.
-This can be proven by induction.
+Moreover, the number of iterations is bounded by the size of the alphabet $|Z|$, given that there are no cycles (indirect or direct) in the set of transformations.

 </p>
 </details>